ŇDonŐt You Think He Knows That?Ó

 pony is prone to getting loose from the barn, and takes sick after roaming out

-vultures have begun to feed on the body.
-When Fred and Billy Buck arrive, they
+buzzards have begun to feed on the body.
+As Fred and Billy Buck arrive, they

-see the boy fighting the vultures with his bare hands.
+see the boy fighting one of the buzzards with his bare hands.
 Fred can't understand

 he's acting crazy, but sometimes acting crazy is the only way to release pain.